-Malaria is an ancient disease probably originating in Africa.
+Malaria is an ancient disease.
+In all likelihood originating in Africa, it has been described by the Chinese as far back as 2700BC and the Sumerians from 1700 BC.
 The malaria parasite (plasmodium) is transmitted by female Anopheles mosquitoes.
-The term malaria is derived from the Italian 'mal-aria" or "bad air" because it was thought to come on the wind from swamps and rivers.
+The term malaria is attributed to Horace Walpole in a letter from Italy in 1740 and is derived from the Italian 'mal-aria" or "bad air" because it was thought to come on the wind from swamps and rivers.
 Scientists conducted much research on the disease during the 1880s and early 1900s.
 Approximately 40% of the world's population is susceptible to malaria, mostly in the tropical and sub-tropical areas of the world.
 It was by and large eradicated in the temperate area of the world during the 20th century with the advent of DDT and other organochlorine and organophosphate mosquito control insecticides.
-However, more than one million deaths and 300 - 500 million cases are still reported annually in the world.
-It is reported that malaria kills one child every 40 seconds.
-In the United States malaria affected colonization along the eastern shore and wasn't effectively controlled until the 1940s when the Anopheles mosquitoes were controlled.
-A resurgence occurred during the 1960s and early 70s in the United States due to returning military personnel from Vietnam.
-Anopheles quadrimaculatus was the primary vector of the Plasmodium vivax (protozoa) in the United States (Foote and Cook 1959).
-Antimalarial drugs have been available for more than 50 years and recently scientists in Britain and the United States have cracked the code of the malaria parasite genome, a step that may help boost the campaign against the disease.
+An elevated standard of living, including the use of air conditioners and window screens, along with public health interventions have largely remanded malaria transmission to tropical areas.
+Nonetheless, it can still be found in northern Europe.

-It is dependent on both the mammal and the mosquito to fulfill its lifecycle.
+It is dependent on both the mammal and the mosquito to fulfill its life cycle.
 The young worms (called microfilaria) circulate in the blood stream of the dog.
 These worms must infect a mosquito in order to complete their lifecycle.
 Mosquitoes become infected when they blood feed on the sick dog.
 Once inside the mosquito the microfilaria leave the gut of the mosquito and live in the body of the insect, where they develop for 2-3 weeks.
 After transforming twice in one mosquito the third stage infective larvae move to the mosquito's mouthparts, where they will be able to infect an animal.
-When the mosquito blood feeds, the infective larvae are deposited on the surface of the victims skin.
+When the mosquito blood feeds, the infective larvae are deposited on the surface of the victim’s skin.
 The larvae enter the skin through the wound caused by the mosquito bite.
 The worms burrow into the skin where they remain for 3-4 months.
 If the worms have infected an unsuitable host such as a human, the worms usually die.
 The disease in dogs and cats cannot be eliminated but it can be controlled or prevented with pills and/or injections.
 Some risk is present when treating dogs infected with heartworms but death is rare; still prevention is best.
-Of course good residual mosquito control practices reduce the treat of mosquito transmission.
+Of course good residual mosquito control practices reduce the threat of mosquito transmission.
 Until the late sixties, the disease was restricted to southern and eastern coastal regions of the United States.
 Now, however, cases have been reported in all 50 states and in several provinces of Canada.

-Yellow fever, which has a 400-year history, occurs only in tropical areas of Africa and the Americas.
+Yellow fever, which has a 400-year history, at present occurs only in tropical areas of Africa and the Americas.
 It has both an urban and jungle cycle.
 It is a rare illness of travelers anymore because most countries have regulations and requirements for yellow fever vaccination that must be met prior to entering the country (http://www.cdc.gov/ncidod/dvbid/yellowfever/index.htm).
 Every year about 200,000 cases occur with 30,000 deaths in 33 countries.
 It does not occur in Asia.
 Over the past decade it has become more prevalent.
 In 2002 one fatal yellow fever death occurred in the United States in an unvaccinated traveler returning from a fishing trip to the Amazon.
 In May 2003, 178 cases and 27 deaths caused by yellow fever were reported in southern Sudan.
 In the Americas 226 cases of jungle yellow fever have been reported with 99 deaths (ProMed 12-22-03).

 St. Louis Encephalitis (SLE) is transmitted from birds to man and other mammals by infected mosquitoes (mainly some Culex species).
 SLE is found throughout the United States, but most often along the Gulf of Mexico, especially Florida.
 Major SLE epidemics occurred in Florida in 1959, 1961, 1962, 1977, and 1990.
 The elderly and very young are more susceptible than those between 20 and 50.
 During the period 1964-1998 [35 years] a total of 4478 confirmed cases of SLE were recorded in the United States Symptoms are similar to those seen in EEE and like EEE, there is no vaccine.
 Mississippi's first case of St. Louis Encephalitis since 1994 was confirmed in June 2003.
 Previously the last outbreak of SLE in Mississippi was in 1975 with over 300 reported cases.
 It was the first confirmed mosquito-borne virus in the United States in 2003.
 It turned up in October 2003 in California Riverside County in sentinel chickens.
 The last [SLE] human case in California occurred in 1997.
 In Louisiana in 2003 there was a fatal St Louis Encephalitis case previously listed as a West Nile caused death.